-Sea Kayaking with the Gairloch Canoe and Kayak Centre in the coastal waters around Melvaig, Gairloch, Loch Maree and Badachro offer the opportunity for fantastic sea kayaking.
+Sea Kayaking with Cory at the Gairloch Canoe and Kayak Centre in the coastal waters around Melvaig, Gairloch, Loch Maree and Badachro offer the opportunity for fantastic sea kayaking.
 Cory is an experienced expert kayaker and ecologist.
 Discover the waters of Wester Ross and enjoying paddling with the local wildlife.

 Rua Reidh Lighthouse Rua Reidh Lighthouse, stands at the entrance to Loch Ewe and only 5km walk away from Oran Mara, Melvaig, at one of the most dramatic locations on the north-west coast of Scotland, with stunning views across the Minch to the Isle of Skye, the Shiant Isles and the Outer Hebrides.